 Another reason I liked this book is that she drives home the fact that we can’t expect a pill or one or two changes in our diet or life to return us to our former lives.
 We must inspect all aspects of our lives, from what we eat to, how much we are exercising, the chemicals we are exposed to on a daily basis, to our emotional health.
 There is no one size fits all program to living a better life with a chronic illness.
 While I have been taking baby steps, Edie has motivated me to make even more changes.

 What I appreciate the most about this book is that Edie is refreshingly honest.
 She doesn’t claim to be healed, in fact she admits that she still has tough days.
 The difference is her good days outweigh her bad, which is something I have also experienced since I began making changes in regards to my own life.

-The Memory of Health has encouraged me to continue what I am doing and to take more steps to improve my overall health.
-Many people, myself included, often look at exercise or making dietary changes as a form of punishment or something we only do temporarily to reach a goal.
+The Memory of Health has encouraged me to continue what I am doing.
+Plus to take more steps to improve my overall health.
+Many people, myself included, often look at exercise or making dietary changes as a form of punishment.
+Others might think of it as something we only do temporarily to reach a goal.
 We give up when it gets tough or have reached our goal.
-Instead shouldn’t we see not eating healthy, not exercising, and not caring for our mental health as a form of punishment?
+It’s important to remember that self-care is not a punishment.

-Don’t just take my word for why you should read The Memory of Health, click here to read what others had to say about it and here to save 40%.
+Don’t just take my word!
+Read what others had to say about it.
 Learn more about Edie at her website PortlandWellnessCoach.com.
-Thank you Edie for encouraging me and providing information to make living better something I know I can achieve.
+Thank you, Edie, for encouraging me and providing information to make living better something I know I can achieve.
 It won’t be easy, but it will definitely be worth it!